If you’re unhappy in your current role, you may feel like it’s time to leave. The best approach may be to enter into a settlement agreement.

 What to do if your employer offers you a settlement agreement

-If your employer offers you a settlement agreement, they should also give you 10 days in which to consider it.
+If your employer offers you a settlement agreement, they should also give you 10 days to consider it.
 During that time, you should get legal advice.
 You need to know:

 - Is the figure they’re offering you fair?